AksharPandey/chess-bot-using-minmax-WIP/README.md

 A chess engine I built from scratch in Python — no chess libraries, no shortcuts.
 Every piece of logic from move generation to the minmax algorithm is written manually.

 Built this as a project to sharpen my logical thinking and programming before starting university.
+Pygame GUI exists but isnt included in the project

 ## What it does